 View contact information for participating Baptist locations

-If you have questions regarding Financial Assistance, contact the Business Office at the facility where the services were received.
+If you have other questions regarding financial assistance policies, contact the Business Office at the facility where the services were received or send an email to FAP@BMHCC.org.

 It is the amount the patient does not have to pay based on the patient's family size, financial situation and the Federal Poverty Guidelines (FPG).
 The discount amount is calculated as a percentage of charges.
 Baptist offers financial assistance to uninsured and underinsured patients.